tekbasse/so-alert/README.md

 introduction
 ------------

-SO published a request for a quantifying analysis methodology of solar imagery for assessing risk of induced Earth events.
+This package analyses a series of solar disk images to assess risk of solar induced Earth events using quantified metrics.

+Ben Davidson of SuspicousObservers.org inspired me to write this initial version when he published a request for a methodology to quantify an aspect of his daily qualitative analysis of solar monitoring.
+This is one way.

 license
 -------
-Copyright (c) 2014 Benjamin Brink po box 20, Marylhurst, OR 97036-0020 usa
+Copyright (c) 2016 Benjamin Brink po box 20, Marylhurst, OR 97036-0020 usa
 email: tekbasse@yahoo.com

-GraphicsMagick Package is open source and published under the GNU General Public License, consistent with the OpenACS system license: http://www.gnu.org/licenses/gpl.html A local copy is available at graphicsmagick-toolkit/www/doc/LICENSE.html
+SO Alert Package is open source and published under the GNU General Public License, consistent with the OpenACS system license: http://www.gnu.org/licenses/gpl.html A local copy is available at so-alert/www/doc/LICENSE.html

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by